VEDAMNT/Automated_Timetable_Generator/README.md

 Specific subjects are set to specific teachers by user.

-Timetable is stored in tabular formatt for easier understanding.
+Timetable is stored in tabular formatt for easier understanding (tabulate).

 We have imported random module
 Random free slots are assigned for each day

+# CONTENT IN time7.py
+Timetable for mutiple classes is possible

+No overlapping

+Days are pre-defined.

+Time_slots are pre defined.

+Specific subjects are set to specific teachers by user.

+Timetable is stored in tabular formatt for easier understanding (tabulate).

+We have imported random module
+Random free slots are assigned for each day

+Two simulataneous slots are been assigned for LABS

+Intervals for break is been added.